 To be eligible for the SOURCE Waiver, an individual must be 65 years of age and older, or if he or she is under the age of 65, must be physically disabled.
 As the waiver is intended to divert individuals from nursing home placement, a requirement is that they need nursing home level care.
 To make this determination, an assessment must be completed.

 The individual asset limit is $2,000, but several assets are considered “non-countable” or exempt.
-This includes the applicant’s home and the land the home is on, given the applicant or their spouse lives in the home and the equity value of the home is under $595,000 (in 2020).
+This includes the applicant’s home and the land the home is on, given the applicant lives in the home and his/her home equity interest is under $603,000 (in 2021) or a non-applicant spouse lives in the home.
 Other exempt assets include a burial contract up to $10,000, an automobile, life insurance policies with a face value up to $1,500, household goods, and personal items, such as clothing.
-“Countable” or non-exempt assets include total cash on hand, bank accounts (checking and savings), and other liquid (easily convertible to cash) investments and retirement accounts.
-Make note, unlike income, a couple’s assets are considered jointly owned.
+“Countable” or non-exempt assets include total cash on hand, bank accounts (checking and savings), and other liquid (easily convertible to cash) investments and retirement accounts if not in payout status.
+Unlike income, a couple’s assets are considered jointly owned.
 (Learn more about Medicaid and joint assets here).
 Please note that there is an exception in Georgia; the individual retirement account of the applicant's spouse is not counted.
-Also, the non-applicant spouse is permitted to retain up to $128,640 in financial resources.
+Also, the non-applicant spouse is permitted to retain up to $130,380 in financial resources.
 This is known as the Community Spouse Resource Allowance (CSRA).

 It is possible to receive Medicaid even if one's income and / or assets are over the limit(s).
 Georgia residents who are over the income limit can create a Miller Trust, also called a Qualified Income Trust.
 With this option, money deposited into the trust no longer counts as income towards Medicaid eligibility.
 Another option is to purchase an annuity (converts a lump sum of cash into an income stream) or an irrevocable funeral trust so that one's countable assets are reduced to within the acceptable limit.
 Persons hoping to qualify using these approaches should be aware that legal or financial expertise is strongly suggested.
 One can find Medicaid planning assistance here.

-Services are determined on a case-by-case basis and can include any of the following:
+Services are determined on a case-by-case basis, and in addition to service coordination, can include any of the following: